 When I think about Christmas in years past, many of my memories involve food.
-Baking with my Mom, devouring homemade cinnamon buns on Christmas morning and sipping hot chocolate (which has since been replaced with baileys and coffee) after playing outside in the snow.
+Baking with my Mom, devouring homemade cinnamon buns on Christmas morning and sipping hot chocolate (which has since been replaced with Irish cream and coffee!) after playing outside in the snow.

 No matter what your holiday traditions are, food is always a huge part of the celebration.
-That’s why I think it’s important to put all weight loss goals on hold, give yourself a break and enjoy holiday foods without feeling guilty.
+As an anti-diet dietitian, that’s why I think it’s high time to throw that scale out the window, and enjoy holiday foods without feeling guilty.
 I also think it’s important, as parents, to let our kids enjoy holiday foods too — without being monitored or hovered over 24/7.
 The holidays, in fact, present a great opportunity for our kids to learn about moderation and mindfulness, if we give them the chance.

 Without completely disregarding the time and allowing a food-free-for-all, try to be flexible when it comes to meal and snack timing during the holidays.
 Although you should ultimately maintain your role as the feeder (deciding what, when and where your child eats), it’s ok to relax a little during the holidays and go with the flow.
 Meals are often served earlier or later than usual, and snacking tends to be more frequent.
 When you do have some control over what is served (I focus on breakfast), try to include a nutritious variety of food, with milk or water to drink, and let the rest unfold as it will — holiday eating is random and fun and everyone (including kids) should enjoy it.

-The holidays present a great opportunity to teach your kids about moderation and handling easy-to-love indulgent foods in a mindful way.
+The holidays present a great opportunity to teach your kids about moderation and handling easy-to-love energy-dense foods in a mindful way.
 After all, there will come a time when they’re exposed to unlimited amounts of these foods, and you want to prepare them for that.
 The idea is to raise kids who are relaxed around indulgent foods; who make mindful, matter-of-fact decisions about when and how much they indulge (long term).
-Evidence shows that kids who are restricted in their indulgent food intake eat more of them when they get the chance and are more overweight than they might be otherwise!
+Evidence shows that kids who are restricted in their indulgent food intake eat more of them when they get the chance and are more likely to adopt maladaptive compensating behaviours such as sneaking those foods than if they were not forbidden in the first place!

 But how do parents teach their kids about moderation?